Gellardo/blog/content/posts/2020-06-02-Playing-with-rust-and-wasm.md

 }
 ```

-As a sidenote, it is really nice that rust handles the glue code for moving data types across the JS-Wasm border.
+As a sidenote, it is really nice that Rust handles the glue code for moving data types across the JS-Wasm border.
 Otherwise, the only option for sharing is to write your own serializer/deserializer to the shared memory.
 The Wasm API only has basic valuetypes, so you end up converting to bytes and back on both sides.
 (And handling pointers into the Wasm memory).